In this section

 The Women's Art Library (MAKE) is located in the Library's Special Collections Suite on the ground floor.
 The Suite's audiovisual equipment includes integrated projection facilities for group use and a slide table.
 Independent researchers as well as students and staff are welcome to consult the collection.
 Proposals for group object-based teaching using items from the collection are also encouraged.

-Women's Art Library Board
+WAL: the Women’s Art Library app